pyutil/django-b2/CONTRIBUTING.rst

 ------------

 Ready to contribute?
 Here's how to set up `django-b2` for local development.
+This is a standard workflow.
+You can find similar alternative description in github's README.md.

 1. Fork the `django-b2` repo on GitHub.
 2. Clone your fork locally::